Autism or autism spectrum disorder (ASD) is a lifelong neuro-developmental condition. It is characterised by:

 Depending on the child’s presenting difficulties, different therapists (e.g. speech therapist, occupational therapist, psychologist) may support the development of the child’s skills in specific areas of need such as communication, social interaction, activities of daily living, and play skills.
 Some children may need more intensive intervention.
 In Singapore, these may be in the form of early intervention programmes provided by government-funded organisations or private centres.

 There are no medications that treat the condition itself.
-However, some medications may be useful for minimising self-injurious or aggressive behaviours, associated anxiety or hyperactivity, or sleep difficulties in children with ASD.
+However, some medications may be useful for minimising self-injurious or aggressive behaviours, associated anxiety, hyperactivity, or sleep difficulties in children with ASD.

 There are many services that claim to provide complementary alternative treatments that can help children with ASD.
 However, these have not been proven in clinical trials and there is insufficient high quality evidence to support their use.